Housing and residence life regulations

 3. Beds/Lofts: Only University-issued beds/lofts are permitted.
 No other loft equipment, homemade bunk beds, and/or waterbeds are allowed;

-4. Dartboards: Use and possession of metal and/or plastic tip or other sharp point are not permitted.
-Magnetic darts and dartboards are permitted;
+4. Dartboards: Using and possessing metal and/or plastic tips or other sharp points is not permitted.
+Magnetic darts and dartboards are allowed;

 5. Flammables and Fireworks: Illegal or unauthorized possession or use of fireworks or explosives on University premises is prohibited.
-This includes the use or possession of any flammables including, but not limited to, candles, incense, open flames, fragrance pots, lighter fluid, dangerous chemicals, propane, smoke bombs, torches, and gasoline canisters.
+This includes using or possessing any flammables, including, but not limited to, candles, incense, open flames, fragrance pots, lighter fluid, dangerous chemicals, propane, smoke bombs, torches, and gasoline canisters.

 6. Halogen Lamps: The use or possession of halogen lamps in the residence halls is strictly prohibited;